 Roth IRA withdrawals of principal are tax and penalty free.
 The reason is that contributions are made with after tax dollars.
 The IRS has already taken their bite with regard to the principal (what you contributed).
 The earnings are a different story.
 While there can be exceptions, early withdrawals can be subject to taxes and penalties that are attributable to earnings (not principal).

 Early withdrawals are those made prior to age 59 ½.
-Withdrawals made after age 59 ½ and after having the account for at least five years with allow for withdrawals that are tax and penalty free.
+Withdrawals made after age 59 ½ and after having the account for at least five years will allow for withdrawals that are tax and penalty free.

 Tax Diversification – Don’t Get Into The Prediction Business